flumeapp/help.flumeapp.com/views/upload.md

 You can select up to 10 photos and videos into a single post, otherwise known as a [carousel or multi-post.](//views/detailview.md#carousel-posts)

+### Creating Carousel Posts

+To create a carousel post directly:

+- Select more than one photo/video in the macOS open panel that appears after choosing <kbd>Select Photo/Video/Draft…<kbd> in the Upload window.
+- Drag more than one photo/video directly onto an empty upload window.
+- Drag more than one photo/video (or a folder) directly onto Flume's Dock icon.
+- Right-click more than one photo/video in Finder and select the <kbd>Open with… > Flume</kbd> menu item.

+### Converting Single Posts to Carousel Posts

 To toggle between an individual and carousel post:

 - Click the carousel <img src="/views/assets/carousel.png" width="20" height="20" /> button.